llastowka-usgs/hazdev-gis/documentation.md

 30 Day Significant Earthquake ShakeMap Feed: http://earthquake.usgs.gov/arcgis/rest/services/eq/sm_ShakeMap30DaySignificant/MapServer <br>
 This service contains ShakeMap station, mi, pga, pgv, psa03, psa10, and psa30 data.
 It is updated every 15 minutes with significant earthquake events from around the world. <br><br>

+GIS Service for the **DYFI?** Project <br>
+For more information about the project itself please visit: http://earthquake.usgs.gov/data/dyfi/ <br>

 30 Day Significant Earthquake Did You Feel It?
 Feed: http://earthquake.usgs.gov/arcgis/rest/services/eq/dyfi_responses/MapServer <br>
 This service contains aggregated DYFI? responses for events within the last 30 days.
 The responses are geographically aggregated into 1km and 10km boxes.
 It is updated every 15 minutes in real-time. <br><br>